jsr107/jsr107spec/README.md

   Provider Interface") for use by implementers.

-Releases
+Release
 --------

 The stable releases of this software are tagged with version numbers, starting with 0.1.
-Eventually, when the specification is furhter along releases will match the specification number.
+Eventually, when the specification is further along releases will match the specification number.